mgrsskls/blog/_posts/2019-08-12-it-does-not-always-need-to-be-the-hippest-code.md

 title: "It does not always need to be the hippest code"
 ---

 One reason frontend development never becomes boring is the fact that the available technologies evolve rapidly.
-Browser vendors publish new features every few weeks, which makes it hard to stay up-to-date.
+Browser<!--more--> vendors publish new features every few weeks, which makes it hard to stay up-to-date.
 At the same time it also makes development much easier as as a lot of functionality gets introduced by the new browser versions.

 When working on a project, it is now completely normal for me to implement its layout or features with Flexbox – or in some (still rare) cases with CSS Grid.
 Both make implementing most layouts much easier.